2dof/esp_control/README.md

       <br><p align="center"> figure B2 </center></p></td>
   </tr> </table>

- Generation of curve is based on defining list of points coordinates consisting of time slices and out values (on end of time slice) (figure B1.)
+ Generation of curve is based on defining a list of points coordinates consisting of time slices and out values (on end of time slice) (figure B1.)

  sp_ramp =[p0, p1, p2, ....pN]  , whrere
  p0 = [t0,val0]      - t0 = 0  - always 0 as start point, start from val0